 American presidency: ‘asylum ban’ just one facet of an all-out assault

-At the end of November – just eleven days after the US imposed an ‘asylum ban’ on those who cross the border from Mexico between legal ports of entry – a San Francisco federal district judge granted a temporary restraining order, halting the ban nationwide.
+At the end of November – just 11 days after the United States imposed an ‘asylum ban’ on those who cross the border from Mexico between legal ports of entry – a San Francisco federal district judge granted a temporary restraining order, halting the ban nationwide.

 Judge Jon Tigar found the ban at odds with the Immigration and Nationality Act provision that those arriving in the US, ‘whether or not at a designated port of arrival’, may apply for asylum.

-The President says that, while migrants are free to apply for asylum, he has the discretion to reject them.
+President Trump says that, while migrants are free to apply for asylum, he has the discretion to reject them.

-In June, then-Attorney General Jeff Sessions reversed Obama-era precedents recognising a right to asylum based on private violence, either by gangs or domestic abusers, in a move affecting tens of thousands of refugees from Central America’s northern triangle – El Salvador, Guatemala, and Honduras.
+Last June, then-Attorney General Jeff Sessions reversed Obama-era precedents recognising a right to asylum based on private violence, either by gangs or domestic abusers.
+The move affected tens of thousands of refugees from El Salvador, Guatemala and Honduras.

 Flores requires minors to be detained in the least restrictive setting, and has been interpreted as capping their detention at 20 days.
-Undeterred, in September, the Department of Homeland Security proposed a regulation that would permit indefinite family detention by replacing the Flores settlement.
+Undeterred, in September 2018, the Department of Homeland Security proposed a regulation to permit indefinite family detention by replacing the Flores settlement.
 Civil liberties groups plan to challenge the new rule after notice and comment.
 In December 2018, two Guatemalan children died while detained by US authorities.

-Meanwhile, the Trump administration has followed a policy, practice and pattern of ‘turning back’ asylum seekers at legal ports of entry, according to the complaint filed in San Diego federal court this autumn in Al Otro Lado v Nielsen.
-US Customs and Border Protection has allegedly manufactured severe bottlenecks at legal border crossing-points by artificially restricting their capacity and adopting a waitlist or ‘metering’ policy.
+Meanwhile, the Trump administration has followed a policy, practice and pattern of ‘turning back’ asylum seekers at legal ports of entry, according to the complaint filed in San Diego Federal Court last autumn in Al Otro Lado v Nielsen.
+US Customs and Border Protection has allegedly manufactured severe bottlenecks at legal border- crossing points by artificially restricting their capacity and adopting a waitlist or ‘metering’ policy.

-In what would perhaps make for the culminating step of the President’s asylum campaign, the incoming Mexican government is reportedly willing to cooperate with a new US policy (though this has been denied by the Mexican government) forcing asylum seekers to stay in Mexico while their cases crawl forward.
+The incoming Mexican government is reportedly willing to cooperate with a new US policy (though this has been denied by the Mexican government), forcing asylum seekers to stay in Mexico while their cases crawl forward.
 Were this to happen, vast new refugee camps would spring up.
-‘It's hard to imagine how that wouldn’t be litigated,’ says Schwarz.
-‘It would be such an extreme radical change in how asylum works that it's just hard to imagine the President could have the authority to do that in the absence of congressional approval.’
+‘It would be such an extreme radical change in how asylum works that it’s just hard to imagine the President could have the authority to do that in the absence of congressional approval,’ says Scharz.

 The immigration court system, responsible for implementing asylum policy, is under pressure to prioritise speed over fairness.
-In March, the Attorney General voided asylum seekers’ right to a hearing, and unveiled a raft of reforms limiting immigration judges’ discretion.
-As of October, each immigration judge must meet an annual quota of 700 cases regardless of their caseload’s complexity.
-Last year, two-thirds of the judges would have missed their quotas.
+Last March, the Attorney General voided asylum seekers’ right to a hearing, and unveiled a raft of reforms limiting immigration judges’ discretion.
+As of October 2018, each immigration judge must meet an annual quota of 700 cases regardless of their caseload’s complexity.

 ‘What we’ve seen under the Trump administration is just a very blatant attack in different ways on the independence of immigration courts,’ says Rabinovitz.
 ‘Immigration courts are supposed to be just clearing out the backlog, adjudicating these cases quickly and getting rid of people.
 That’s the message.
 And so if that means dispensing with due process, dispense with due process.’